marmottetranquille/aMi/README.md

 * Use the command window as usual
 * Start scripts from either the file editor or file explorer using right click and then selecting `Run Matlab file`
+* Execute selected code in the file editor using right click and then selecting `Run selection in Matlab command window`

 ### To stop Matlab